About GWR Plus

 This year, EMWD will expand its desalination program with the construction of a third groundwater desalination facility, the .
 This facility will add an additional 5.4 million gallons of capacity per day, enough to provide for approximately 15,000 households.
 This program will also further extract salt from some of EMWD’s local groundwater basins, helping to provide long-term water quality benefits.

 Take a look at how EMWD is desalinating salty groundwater

-In 2019, EMWD will also break ground on its new Water Banking facilities.
+In 2019, EMWD broke ground on its new Water Banking facilities.
 Located in San Jacinto, it will allow for water imported from northern California during wet or normal years to percolate into local aquifers and be stored for use during normal or dry years.
 This project will also help improve water quality in the region and keep groundwater basins sustainable.

 Purified Water Replenishment (Future)

 EMWD is also studying the possibility of implementing an advanced water purification facility.
 Purified Water Replenishment starts with recycled water and purifies it using a multi-stage process of microfiltration and reverse osmosis.
 The purified water could then be blended with additional treated water before being pumped into replenishment basins, where it would go through a natural purification process which takes at least six months to filter through the ground.
 The water pumped from the ground would then go through one final cleaning step before it would be sent to homes and businesses.